 Love the EFT function and ease of getting information out of the system…

 Ease of use…

 Support is always willing to help…

 Continuance of improvements/upgrades…

 Used several ERP platforms, but I like Visual Supplier, it’s tailored specifically to the Industry

 Easy access to customer, A/P & Inventory data

-vsMobile allows mobile salespeople to take customer orders and remotely send them to Visual Supplier™ while on the road by using an iPad or Android device.Read More
+vsMobile allows mobile salespeople to take customer orders and remotely send them to Visual Supplier™ while on the road by using a windows tablet device.Read More